pay4later/backend-task/micro-service-task.md

 # The Task

-Create a micro-service to submit and fetch a credit application using spring boot.
-Application decision needs to be obtained from an external service which can be configured using wiremock .
+Create a java spring boot micro-service to submit a credit application and get a decision.
+Application decision needs to be obtained from an external service which can be configured using wiremock.

 ## Requirements

 - Customer should be able to
   - apply for credit and get a decision (accepted, rejected)
   - get the application status
 - Application can be stored in in-memory database (H2)
 - Application may contain - customer name, application reference, loan value, decision status
 - Decisioning service  - refer to section `decisioning service`.

-Please provide a solution that best showcases your OO design abilities and is representative of how you would work.
+Please provide a solution that demonstrats your abilities creating a micro-service using spring boot.
 Please document the decisions you made while solving this task (taking shortcuts is okay if they are justified and explained).
 Please make a note of what you skipped or didn't implement and why.